samerzmd/AndroidChangeLanguageProblem/README.md

-# AndroidChangeLanguageProblem
+# Android Change Language Problem

-this sample shows that the new android support libraries disallowed changeing the language in runtime
+this sample shows that the new android support libraries disallowed changing the language in runtime

-#Usage
+# Usage

 change the dependence in MyAppliction/app/build.gradle